Terminal Workflow Example

 proper tabbing that you should use.

-Some basic Emacs editing commands (C-
+Some basic Emacs editing commands (C- means

 “while holding the Ctrl-key”):